AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/adguard-outbound-proxy.md

 ### How to use AdGuard with Shadowsocks

-*here we presume that you have already configured a Shadowsocks server and a client on your device*
+*Here we presume that you have already configured a Shadowsocks server and a client on your device.*

-**NOTE: You should remove Shadowsocks application from filtering before setting up the process (AdGuard - Apps management - Shadowsocks - Disable AdGuard protection) to avoid infinite loops and drops**
+**Note: You should remove Shadowsocks application from filtering before setting up the process (AdGuard - Apps management - Shadowsocks - Disable AdGuard protection) to avoid infinite loops and drops.**

 1. Open AdGuard and go to  **Settings -> Network -> Proxy settings**.

-2. Tap on the **Add proxy server** and fill the fields:
+2. Tap the **Add proxy server** and fill the fields:

 Field      |  Value
 -------    | ---------